cedadev/jasmin-workshop/exercises/ex02/README.md

 ### Scenario

 I need to do a random sampling of my dataset to estimate the distribution of sample mean.
 I need to use the random number generator function available in the numpy library in Python.
-I need to test this function by running a standalone Python script on the scientific analysis servers prior to running the statistical analysis script.
+I need to test this function.
+I also need to check if there is a potential multithreading with Numpy array arithmetic e.g. dot product.

 ### Objectives